Binary JSON with bson4jackson

 Optimized streaming

-One drawback of BSON is the fact that each document has to begin with a number denoting the document’s length.
-When creating an object, this length has to be known in advance and bson4jackson is forced to buffer the whole document before it can be written to the OutputStream. bson4jackson’s parser ignores this length field, so you may also leave it empty.
-For this, you have to create the BsonFactory as follows:
+One drawback of BSON is that each document has to begin with a number denoting its length.
+When creating a document, this length has to be known in advance, and bson4jackson is forced to buffer the whole document before it can be written to the OutputStream. bson4jackson’s parser ignores this length field, so you may leave it empty.
+To do so, you have to create the BsonFactory as follows:

 BsonFactory fac = new BsonFactory();